code-pushup/cli/packages/cli/docs/custom-plugins.md

 ```

 Test the output by running `npx code-pushup collect`.
-The CLI argument `--format=md` will create an additional file containing our created detail information form above.
+The CLI argument `--format=md` will create an additional file containing our created detail information from above.

 You should see a newly created file `report.md` created in the folder `.code-pushup` in your current working directory.